GadgetRenu

 Aluminum Apple Watches have the lowest resale values but also represent the vast majority of watches sold.
 If you have an aluminum model, you're in good company — roughly 80% of Apple Watches sold are aluminum.
 The lower resale value reflects the lower original price point and the Ion-X glass display, which scratches more easily than sapphire.

 Don't let the lower percentage fool you into thinking it's not worth selling.
-An aluminum Series 11 at $210-250 is still meaningful money, and even an older Series 8 at $100-120 is better than $0 sitting in a drawer.
+An aluminum Series 11 still pulls meaningful money, and even an older Series 8 is better than $0 sitting in a drawer.

 GPS vs. GPS+Cellular: How Connectivity Affects Apple Watch Value